cloudfoundry-community/stackdriver-tools/README.md

     version: "1"
 ```

-Collocate the `stackdriver_agent` job template in all job instances:
+Collocate the `stackdriver-agent` job template in all job instances:

 ```
 jobs: